Investing In Risk Management: Is It Worth It?

 It’s credibility.

-If you have a good risk management plan in place, you’re telling all your stakeholders, including your customers, your employees, your investors and your suppliers, that you are ready to deal with whatever arises – you’re reliable.
-And you are creating a secure reputation for your business in the minds of all your stakeholders.
+If you have a good risk management plan in place, you’re telling all your stakeholders, including your customers, employees, investors, and suppliers, that you are ready to deal with whatever arises—you’re reliable.
+You are also creating a secure reputation for your business in their minds.

 ‘Wait a minute,’ you might be thinking, ‘how spending money saves money?’
 Despite the upfront investment it entails, risk management can save you big bucks down the road.
 It helps you avoid preventable losses, prevents tragedies from happening, and could reduce insurance premiums.

-The more you can manage risk, the more strength you have against the inherent vulnerabilities that every business will face.
-A robust risk-management process allows your business to be more agile, reactive, strong and able to plough on when it faces its own ‘black swan’ moment.
+The more risk you can manage, the stronger you are against the inherent vulnerabilities that every business will face.
+A robust risk-management process allows your business to be more agile, reactive, strong, and able to plough on when it faces its own ‘black swan’ moment.
 Agility is the new currency as the business changes at a breakneck pace.

-The cost of the initial investment will seem an unwelcome burden.
-Recognising that risk management is, in fact, a preventive and protective cost will serve to bring home to you the value of what is spent.
+The initial investment cost will seem an unwelcome burden.
+However, recognising that risk management is, in fact, a preventive and protective cost will help you understand the value of what is spent.

 Risk management is not a cost to your business as an afterthought; it’s part of your business strategy.
 You don’t want to be taught this lesson the hard way, do you?